willthames/willthames.github.io/_posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.markdown

 If you have any suggestions for improvement, please raise an issue or PR on https://github.com/willthames/willthames.github.io or just let me know on Twitter or email (links below).
 Thanks!

+## Thanks

+Thanks to Moritz Grimm for pointing out a couple of typos.
+These are now fixed.